adamhavel/adamhavel.com/content/blog/the-primer-on-icon-sprites/index.md

     }
 }
 ```
+{{< /figures/code >}}

 That leaves us with only one viable option, the one I already mentioned: inlining an icon into a stylesheet as a data URI.
 This technique allows us to skip a blocking network request and provides a way to alter the icon directly in CSS.
-On top of that, if you are going to use an icon more than once and have a preprocessor in place, you can create a mixin or a function that could provide a way to color the icon using parameters.
+On top of that, if you are going to use an icon more than once and have a preprocessor in place, you can create a mixin or a function that could provide a way to color the icon using parameters{{< figures/code-ref >}}.
 It won’t help the repetition, but it will at least provide a single point of truth.
 Of course, any such icon shouldn’t be overly complex.
 On the other hand, the more you use it, the better it can be compressed.

+{{< figures/code >}}
 ```scss
 @function bullet($color) {
     @return url('data:image/svg+xml;charset=utf-8,%3Csvg%20xmlns%3D%22http%3A%2F%2Fwww.w3.org%2F2000%2Fsvg%22%20viewBox%3D%220%200%2010.7%2016%22%3E%3Cpath%20fill%3D%22#{$color}%22%20d%3D%22M.7%202.7L6.4%208%20.6%2013.3%202.4%2015%2010%208%202.4%201%20.7%202.7z%22%2F%3E%3C%2Fsvg%3E');
 }
 ```
+{{< /figures/code >}}